acad2/pride/docs/mpre/network.md

 - **close**(self):

 				No documentation available

 - **recv**(self, buffer_size):

 		 Receives data from a remote endpoint.
 This method is event triggered and called when the socket becomes readable according to select.select.
-If .
 This method is called for Tcp sockets and requires a connection.

+            Note that this recv will return the entire contents of the buffer and does not need to be called in a loop.

-- **on_connect**(self):
+- **on_load**(self, attributes):

-		 Performs any logic required when a Tcp connection succeeds.
-This method should be overloaded by subclasses.
+				No documentation available

 - **send**(self, data):

-		 Sends data via the underlying _socketobject.
-The socket is first checked to ensure writability before sending.
-If the socket is not writable, NotWritableError is raised.
-Usage of this method requires a connected socket
+		 Sends data to the connected endpoint.
+All of the data will be sent.

 - **recvfrom**(self, buffer_size):